trgr234/ICT_302_2019_Fall/readings and resources/Week 1/Week 1.2—Explore.md

 - go to [syllabus](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/syllabus/ICT_302_Greenhalgh_syllabus.md) and review *Learning Journal Setup* Proof of Concept
 - go back to GitHub and walk through setting up a personal repository and adding me
-- go to GitHub Desktop and clone the repository from GitHub; have them make sure that a README is in there
+- go to GitHub Desktop and clone the repository from GitHub; make sure that a README is in there

 ## modify repository's README file with Atom (15:32 - 15:50)